Wealth Within Logo

 But that aside, what I demonstrate is that individuals can achieve very rewarding returns without taking high risks or speculating.
 It may surprise you to learn that I achieved this outcome using a ruler and pencil to apply trend lines in combination with a stop loss to protect capital.
 In comparison, the return on managed funds, as published by Canstar Research, over the same ten-year period represented only 4.67 per cent.

-So, not only can you achieve very profitable returns but you also have the potential to outperform the institutional funds using some simply do-it-yourself stock market investment strategies.
+So, not only can you achieve very profitable returns, but you also have the potential to outperform the institutional funds using some simple do-it-yourself stock market investment strategies.
 What this demonstrates is that it is possible to leverage the growth potential offered by shares to raise the initial capital required to purchase a property.
 The benefit of investing in both shares and property is that you can compound your returns substantially.

 Remember, however, it's essential to monitor market conditions, maintain a well-diversified portfolio, and assess your tolerance to risk to ensure the success of this strategy.